x3r1x/webCourse/lab2/readme.txt

 lab2
-My first impressions of HTML in Infotech :)
+My first steps in HTML in Infotech :)